 This monitor does not support HDR.

-A perfect result on our image retention test, as no retention could be noticed even right after the bright 10 minutes static scene.
-This is a significant improvement over the IPS panel found in the 27UD68-P.
+The LG 32UD59-B had a perfect result on our image retention test, as no retention could be noticed even right after the bright 10 minutes static scene.
+This is a significant improvement over the IPS panel found in the LG 27UD68.

 Fast pixel response time, good enough for fast moving content like video games.
 Most of the blur in the photo is due to 60 fps persistence; only a faint ghosting/smearing trail can be seen following the logo, which is great.
 'Response Time Slow' is the most balanced overdrive setting; 'Normal' wasn't any faster overall and added noticeable overshoot.